developer-zebra/developer-zebra-site/src/zwc/about/index.md

 ---

 ## Overview
 Zebra Workstation Connect is a hardware and software solution for Zebra devices running Android that allows a mobile device to provide a desktop-like experience.
-The solution centers on the Zebra Workstation Docking Cradle, which provides four USB 3.0 ports for connections to keyboard and mouse, plus gigabit Ethernet and for a full-sized monitor via HDMI.
+The solution centers on the Zebra Workstation Docking Cradle, which provides USB ports for connections to keyboard and mouse, plus wired Ethernet and HDMI for connection with a full-sized monitor.

 <img alt="image" style="height:250px" src="zwc_4.png"/>
 _Click images to enlarge; ESC to exit._